This post may contain affiliate links. Please see my disclosure policy for details.

 I almost missed a visit to the underground storerooms which are the only remains of the Old Library of Alexandria until the security guard reminded me.

 It was pretty cool to go inside but I was also extremely creeped out going in alone.
-It’s dark with temperature control so there’s lots of noises and statues lit up.
+It’s dark with temperature control so there’s lots of noise and statues lit up.
 So, if you’re scared, don’t go in alone!
 Tickets are £60 EGP.

 11. Feel like royalty in the Montazah gardens

-The Montazah Gardens are a must visit if you’re in Alexandria.
+The Montazah Gardens are a must-visit if you’re in Alexandria.
 These perfectly kept gardens cover 150 acres and are full of Islands to explore, swaying palm trees, royal palaces, lighthouses and more!

-Entrance is free for pedestrians but you need to pay £30EGP for a car pass.
+The entrance is free for pedestrians but you need to pay £30EGP for a car pass.

 I personally had my driver take me around the main sites, it’s a large area!
 Coach trips visit here often from the cruise ships offshore so prepared for it to be packed with people.

 It’s a little swanky as there is a boat club and some restaurants around for the rich and powerful.
-But, us peasants can walk around and enjoy the views of the lighthouse and the sea for free.
+But, we peasants can walk around and enjoy the views of the lighthouse and the sea for free.
 Lots of fishermen come here so you can take a snoop on their buckets and see what they caught!